$2.8 Million settlement for a workplace sexual harassment and retaliation case.

-$1.95 Million in class action for unpaid wages and misclassification of gig-economy workers.
+$1.95 Million in a class action suit for unpaid wages and misclassification of gig-economy workers.

 $1.1 Million in a disability/pregnancy discrimination & wrongful termination case.